JWKyle/bmah/README.md

 _This is currently only configured to work with Area 52_

 Requirements:
+Ruby
+Sinatra
 Bundler
-Nokogiri
 RSpec
-HTTParty

 __Also__
 You'll need an API key from Blizzard.
-Directions canb e found [here](https://dev.battle.net).
+Directions can be found [here](https://dev.battle.net).

 ## Directions